setupmd/docs/1-deploying-a-server/1-picking-your-tools/fabric_guide.md

 ## Base server setup
 To install Fabric on your server, download a .jar from fabricmc.net/use/server and launch it like you would with any other server .jar.
 It will automaticially downlod the needed libraries and create a mods folder.

+---

 ## Server optimization mods
 Fabric, unlike Paper and such, does not carry any optimizations in itself, so it's not going to perform any better than vanilla.
 Luckily, Fabric offers a choice of mods to optimize your server and/or replicate some of Paper's core features.
 The following is a list of the most notable server-side optimization mods - those are the ones you should have on your server 100% of the time, they won't change vanilla mechanics or cause any instability at all.

+When installing any mods, look out for dependencies - usually it's at least [Fabric API]()

 - [Lithium]() - arguably the most important server-side optimization mod, applies overall optimizations to ticking, chunk loading, AI and more.
 - [FerriteCore]() - optimizes memory usage, works on both client and server.
 Can help you save up on RAM.